laminas/tutorials/doc/book/in-depth-guide/models-and-servicemanager.md

 ];
 ```

-This aliases `PostRepositoryInterface` to our `PostRepository` implementation [[Could you explain why this is done?
-Aliasing usually means using the alias in place of the aliased.
-How do you use the interface in place of the class?]],
+This aliases `PostRepositoryInterface` to our `PostRepository` implementation,
 and then creates a factory for the `PostRepository` class by mapping it to the
 `InvokableFactory` (like we originally did for the `ListController`); we can do
 this as our `PostRepository` implementation has no dependencies of its own.

+> #### Aliasing services
+>
+> In zend-servicemanager, when you request a service by an alias you get the service
+> it is mapped to.
+So when you request `Model\PostRepositoryInterface::class` you get
+> the PostRepository class fully qualified class name (FQCN).
+We often alias an interface
+> to an implementation service, as that allows the user to indicate they want an implementation
+> of the interface, but do not care which implementation.
+For more information see [Aliases](https://docs.zendframework.com/zend-servicemanager/configuring-the-service-manager/#aliases).

 Try refreshing your browser.
 You should see no more error messages, but rather
 exactly the page that we have created in the previous chapter of the tutorial.